 This tinkering might involve the removal of an image or some text, but it could even mean the removal of an entire slide.
-Fortunately this functionality is part of Powerpoint 2010, and it is possible to learn how to delete a slide in Powerpoint 2010 without affecting the rest of the slides or the presentation as a whole.
+Fortunately, this functionality is part of Powerpoint 2010, and it is possible to learn how to delete a slide in Powerpoint 2010 without affecting the rest of the slides or the presentation as a whole.

-Remove a Slide from Powerpoint 2010 Slideshow
+How to Remove a Slide from Powerpoint 2010 Slideshow (Guide with Pictures)

 So many programs put incredibly useful options on that menu, but so few people think to use it when they find themselves needing to perform an unusual or confusing task.
 Removing a slide in Powerpoint 2010 is one of those situations and, by using the right-click menu, removing a slide becomes a remarkably simple endeavor.

 Step 1: Begin by opening your slideshow in Powerpoint 2010.